wellwelwel/vite-react-starter-template/README.md

    -  `npm i`, then:
       -  `npm start` to start a Vite localhost
       -  `npm run build` to build the project
-      -  `npm run clean` if you want work with a empty Home 🏠
+      -  `npm run clean` to work with a empty Home 🏠
          -  Maybe, this command doesn't work in some Windows versions

 -  Testing Routes in an Apache Server